This change marks the transition to a single funded training pathway for all ACRRM registrars.

 This change will apply to all registrars currently on the RGTS, including RGTS registrars who have received offers for cohorts 2026.1 and 2026.2.

-Education delivery and requirements will not change.
+Education delivery, training and assessment requirements will not change.

 ACRRM education, training and assessment policies are the same across all ACRRM training pathways (AGPT, RGTS and IP), therefore there will be no change to how you access education, training and assessments.